MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-system-guard/how-hardware-based-root-of-trust-helps-protect-windows.md

 To protect critical resources such as the Windows authentication stack, single sign-on tokens, the Windows Hello biometric stack, and the Virtual Trusted Platform Module, a system's firmware and hardware must be trustworthy.

-Windows Defender System Guard re-organizes the existing Windows 10 system integrity features under one roof and sets up the next set of investments in Windows security.
+Windows Defender System Guard reorganizes the existing Windows 10 system integrity features under one roof and sets up the next set of investments in Windows security.
 It's designed to make these security guarantees:

 - Protect and maintain the integrity of the system as it starts up
 - Validate that system integrity has truly been maintained through local and remote attestation